awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 Provide the runtime and handler required to run the provided Python 3\.6, Python 3\.7, or PowerShell Core 6\.0 script\.

 **Important**
-The script input parameter is not supported for JSON documents\.
-JSON documents must provide script content using the attachment input parameter\.
+The script input parameter is not supported for JSON runbooks\.
+JSON runbooks must provide script content using the attachment input parameter\.

 ------
 #### [ YAML ]